Regularized Halfspace Depth for Functional Data: Regularized Halfspace Depth

+However, the RKHS $\HH(\ga)$ is still large since it contains all eigenfunctions, leading to extremely small halfspace probabilities and subsequent degeneracy.
+For this reason, we regularize the RKHS norm $\| v \|_{\HH(\ga)}$ of projection direction $v$ using a pre-specified number $\ld \in (0,\infty)$.
+The resulting set of projection directions used to define the RHD $D_\ld$ is written as

+The set $\vv_\ld$ is then reasonably small in the sense that it is totally bounded (cf.~Proposition~S4 in the supplement).

 The regularization is the key difference of our method from other existing depth notions.
-For $\ld \in (0,\infty)$, we restrict the set of unit-norm projection directions used in the halfspace probabilities to $\vv_\ld$ in \eqref{eqProjDir}, which requires the RKHS norm of the projections to be at most $\ld$.
-This will resolve the degeneracy issue as will be shown shortly.
+For a given $\ld \in (0,\infty)$, we restrict the set of unit-norm projection directions used in the halfspace probabilities to $\vv_\ld$ in \eqref{eqProjDir}, which requires the RKHS norm of the projections to be at most $\ld$.
+This will resolve the degeneracy issue as shown below in Theorem 2.
 To the best of our knowledge, regularization has never been used in the depth literature in the context of either finite or infinite dimensional spaces.

-Without regularization, degeneracy occurs for original Tukey's depth in $\HH$ because the projection set $\vv \equiv \{v \in \HH: \|v\| = 1\}$ in \eqref{eqOHD2} is too rich.
-This set contains all of the infinitely many eigenfunctions, resulting in the infimum in \eqref{eqOHD2} being too small.
-In contrast, our projection set $\vv_\ld$ from \eqref{eqProjDir} is moderately sized, in that it contains a collection of infinite linear combinations of the eigenfunctions with the constraint that the coefficients of non-leading eigenfunctions must be small.
+Without regularization, degeneracy occurs for the original Tukey's depth \eqref{eqOHD2} in $\HH$ as explained in \autoref{thmDegeneracy}.
+In contrast, our projection set $\vv_\ld$ from \eqref{eqProjDir} is moderately sized, since it contains a collection of infinite linear combinations of the eigenfunctions with the constraint that the coefficients of non-leading eigenfunctions must be small.
 For instance, let $a_j = [(\gamma_j2^{-j}) /(\sum_k \gamma_k2^{-k})]^{1/2}$ for $j=1,2,\dots$.
 If $\lambda \ge (\gamma_1/2)^{-1}$, then $\sum_j a_j \phi_j \in \vv_\ld$.
-However, $\phi_j \in \vv_\ld$ if and only if $\gamma_j^{-1/2} \le \lambda$, so $\vv_\ld$ contains only finitely many eigenfunctions; see also \autoref{propVld} in the supplement.
-This enables our proposed RHD to avoid the degeneracy as well as to become a flexible data depth method with desirable theoretical properties to be described in \autoref{ssec_2_2}.
+However, $\phi_j \in \vv_\ld$ if and only if $\gamma_j^{-1/2} \le \lambda$, so $\vv_\ld$ contains only finitely many eigenfunctions; see also Proposition~S1 in the supplement.
+This enables/allows our proposed RHD to avoid the degeneracy issue.
+We will further show in \autoref{ssec_2_2} that RHD is a flexible data depth method with desirable theoretical properties.